 Matter is made up of particles or molecules.
 These molecules move (or vibrate) constantly.
 A rise in the temperature of matter makes the particles vibrate faster.
 Thermal energy is what we call energy that comes from the temperature of matter.
-The hotter the substance, the more its molecules vibrate, and the therefore the higher its thermal energy.
+The hotter the substance, the more its molecules vibrate, and therefore the higher its thermal energy.

 For example, a cup of hot tea has thermal energy in the form of kinetic energy from its vibrating particles.
 When you pour some milk into your hot tea, some of this energy is transferred from the hot tea to the particles in the cold milk.
 What happens next?
 The cup of tea is cooler because it lost thermal energy to the milk.
 The amount of thermal energy in an object is measured in Joules (J)

 We cannot discuss thermal energy without touching on Temperature.
-Heat and Temperature are not the same thing.
+Heat and Temperature do not mean the same thing.

 The temperature of an object is to do with how hot or cold it is, measured in degrees Celsius (°C).
 Temperature can also be measured in a Fahrenheit scale, named after the German physicist called Daniel Gabriel Fahrenheit (1686 – 1736).
 It is denoted by the symbol 'F'.
 In Fahrenheit scale, water freezes at 32 °F, and boils at 212 °F. In Celsius scale, water freezes at 0°C and boil at 100°C.

-A thermometer is the instrument used to measure the temperature of an object.
+A thermometer is an instrument used to measure the temperature of an object.

 Let's look at this example to see how thermal energy and temperature are related: